 Counseling is required for all HECMs.
 Reverse mortgages are the only financial product (perhaps the only product, period) that require this.
 Why?
 Caution.
 Because reverse mortgages are designed for an older audience who are often on fixed incomes and involves what is usually everyone’s most valuable asset—their home—government and the reverse mortgage industry want to make sure you have all the information you need to make the right decision.
 A counseling session can take place either face-to-face or by telephone.
 Counselors have been trained to deliver the required information either way.
 The session should generally last 90 minutes but can take longer as needed.

 Loan originators are not permitted to direct you to a specific counselor or counseling agency.
-Instead, they are required by HUD to provide a list of counselors, including local agencies and national intermediaries who are selected by HUD to provide counseling by telephone across the country.
+Instead, they are required by HUD to provide a list of counselors, including local agencies and national intermediaries who are approved by HUD to provide counseling by telephone across the country.

 Best case scenarios indicate that scheduling a counseling session will take three to ten business days from the time you place the call to the counseling agency.